 They help you send automated follow-up emails, communicate with your subscribers before and after the webinar, and empower you to customize your messages.
 These fantastic features help you create more leads than you could ever do if you host a regular webinar.

-One way to create interest is by inviting guest speakers to your webinars.
+One way to create interest is by inviting guest speakers to your online meetings.
 Take note that you must make your webinar credible, and you don’t just cite a webinar to make it credible, you can also have a guest speaker on board.

 Industry leaders have more possibility to have a lot of peer interaction.
 Getting an influential member of the industry to discuss your behalf can have a high chance of knocking into their entire contact list.